-Orange: the color of the setting sun, Syracuse basketball and delicious fruit.
+Orange: the color of the setting sun, Syracuse basketball, and delicious fruit.
 The fruit comes in many forms-from Jaffa oranges to blood oranges- and all of them are healthy delicious treats.
 Back before refrigeration and fast transportation, oranges were a rare and expensive gift that eaten only at holiday time.
 Now they are everywhere!
 Oranges are a great source of Vitamin C and full of other antioxidants that are good for you.
-Oranges are a breakfast staple, though orange juice should be consumed in small amounts because the high sugar content of fruit juices can cause tooth decay if consumed in excess.
+But there are way more good things about oranges!
+Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 The Top Ten Health Benefits of Oranges

-- Boosts Immune System: Citrus fruits are also a great way to keep you health in the present.
-That’s because they are filled with Vitamin C, which you need to produce the white blood cells that destroy viruses, bacteria and other foreign invaders.
+- Boosts Immune System: Citrus fruits are also a great way to keep you healthy in the present.
+That’s because they are filled with Vitamin C, which you need to produce the white blood cells that destroy viruses, bacteria, and other foreign invaders.
 Oranges also contain vitamin A, folate and copper, nutrients that assist Vitamin C in keeping your immune system in tip-top shape.

 - Promotes Heart Health: Potassium, an electrolyte mineral, is responsible for helping the heart function well.
-Potassium is involved in every heart beat, as it helps the heart squeeze and send blood through the body.
+Potassium is involved in every heartbeat, as it helps the heart squeeze and sends blood through the body.

 - Lowers Cholesterol: Oranges do not contain any cholesterol, but they can lower the levels of cholesterol in your body.
 The Vitamin C in oranges is the antioxidant in oranges that contributes to their ORAC value of 2,103.
 ORAC stands for Oxygen Radical Absorbance Capacity, which is used to measure antioxidant levels with cardiovascular benefits.
 Vitamin C neutralizes the free radicals that oxidize cholesterol, which is what makes it stick to the artery walls.